 This confidence in diction is just one advanced step in an already speedy evolution.
 Russo’s newest songs, recently debuted live, cherry-pick the best of “Signing Up For This”: a wide-eyed sense of place, steadily hypnotic guitar, the sloughing off of the coffee shop atmosphere, dialing down the soft drums and packing the conversational emotions tighter.
 Really, her music echoes her lyrics so perfectly, a tense, embattled coming-to-terms can be played out at low volumes; she knows certain all-too-familiar crutches are about to get some serious re-evaluation, and she’s ready.
 That she then nails a feeling—acceptance, doubt, anger both stupid and transformative—without ever seeming constrained by it is what makes “Signing Up” exceptional.
 It’s a simple song that more than earns its simplicity—by leaving the listener wanting more. -Chris Molnar

-- Rochester Institute of Technology College Radio WITR, Rochester, NY Top 10 most played artist of the month
+- WITR 89.7 Rochester Institute of Technology Rochester, NY Top 20

-- Boston University Student Radio WTBU, Boston, MA
+- WTBU 89.3 The Beat of Boston University Boston, MA